ChrisES7/PortfolioHTMLTest/README.md

 # PortfolioHTMLTest

-- Here are two images shhowcasing the landing page header and the contents on the bottom :
+- Here are two images showcasing the landing page header and the contents on the bottom :

 <div>
   <img